 Holocaust deniers claim:

-Eyewitness testimony about the use of gas vans at Chelmno and by the Einsatzgruppen units in the East is a “wild conglomeration of conflicting claims” that is of “no evidentiary value.”
+The eyewitness testimony about the use of gas vans, whether at Chelmno or by Einsatzgruppen units, is nothing but a “wild conglomeration of conflicting claims” and is of “no evidentiary value.”
 Therefore, the gas vans never existed.

 The facts are:

 There were many eyewitnesses to the design, construction, and use of the gas vans.
 These eyewitnesses included the drivers of the gas vans, the heads of the Einsatzgruppen units that employed the gas vans, and, finally, bystanders and survivors in the East and at the Chelmno death camp.
-While, as is always the case with eyewitnesses, there are slight variations in their testimony, all agree on major points.
-Further, their testimony is corroborated by primary documents.
+While there are slight variations in their testimony, which is often the case with eyewitnesses, each of the testimonies agrees on major points.
+Further, primary documents corroborate the testimonies.

 Who described the gas vans and their use?

 Eyewitness testimony on the existence of gas vans:

 Eyewitnesses agree in their overall descriptions of a gas van.
 From the outside, a gas van looked like a normal dark gray or green-gray delivery van.
 The doors into the cargo area at the back of the van were hermetically sealed with a rubber lining around the edges.
 The interior of the cargo area was lined with galvanized iron and the floor was covered by a wooden grid or grate that could be lifted for cleaning.
 Underneath the wooden grid or grate was an opening that connected to the engine and fed the exhaust gases into the compartment.
 The smaller vans held 30 to 50 people and the larger vans between 50 and 70 people.

 When and where did we first learn about the gas vans?